OUR MISSION

 -

 Lubia is a mom of six, and five of her children have attended USC Hybrid High.
-Lubia chose Ednovate for her family because she wanted her children to “not focus just on HS but college as well— for a future them.”
+Lubia chose Ednovate for her family because she wanted her children to “not focus just on high school, but on college as well— for a future for them.”
 Her son Jeremy graduated in 2024 and is now attending CSUN.

 “Jeremy is in an internship at a big construction company for construction management.
 He’s very excited.
 He was one of the kids who didn’t want to go to college.
 Attending Hybrid made him realize how important college is.”